 Hunger in the United States is rooted in poverty.
-We need to create good jobs for everyone who can work; provide supports, such as affordable child care, to enable lower-wage workers to continue to work; and strengthen our education system so more people qualify for jobs in today's "knowledge economy."
+We need to create good jobs for everyone who can work; provide supports, such as affordable child care, to enable lower-wage workers to keep their jobs; and strengthen our education system so more people qualify for jobs in today's "knowledge economy."

 Some of the poorest farmers in the world are already struggling with the effects of climate change -- more severe droughts, more frequent floods, pests devouring crops in regions where they've never been seen before, and more.
-Climate change, combined with the need to double the production of food by 2050 to meet the needs of a projected 9 billion people, makes stepping up investments in sustainable agricultural productivity more urgent than ever.
+Climate change, combined with the need to double the production of food by 2050 to meet the needs of a projected 9 billion people, makes increasing global investments in sustainable agricultural productivity more urgent than ever.